CRoP: Context-wise Robust Static Human-Sensing Personalization: Approach

 \subsection{CRoP Approach}

-Algorithm \ref{alg:main} describes the presented approach which takes as input: the generic model $\cM_{G}$, user $\Ui's$ data $\Dai$ for available context $\Ca$, initial value for coefficient of regularization $\alpha$ and tolerance for pruning $\tau$; and generates the target personalized model $\MP$.
-Here, $\alpha$ and $\tau$ are hyperparameter whose values can be tuned for the given data and model.
+Algorithm \ref{alg:main} describes the presented approach, which takes as input: the generic model $\cM_{G}$, user $\Ui's$ data $\Dai$ for available context $\Ca$, the initial value for the coefficient of regularization $\alpha$ and tolerance for pruning $\tau$; and generates the target personalized model $\MP$.
+Here, $\alpha$ and $\tau$ are hyperparameters whose values can be tuned for the given data and model.

 The approach initiates by finetuning the generic model $\MG$ on data $\Dai$, concurrently applying $\ell_1$ regularization to penalize model parameters (line 2).
 This regularization encourages sparsity by specifically targeting the magnitude of redundant parameters \citep{l1-reg}.
 This step is followed by the pruning of redundant weights using the `\emph{ToleratedPrune}' module (line 3).
-The pruned weights are then replaced by the corresponding weights from the generic model $\cM_{G}$ (line 4) to restore generalizability; this hybrid model is referred to as the \emph{`Mixed Model.'} This step leads to the modification of the activated paths in the personalized model, resulting in changes in the model inferences.
-However, since the newly activated paths are determined by weights retained from two models and not learned from data patterns, there is a consequent loss of accuracy, as shown and discussed in Appendix E. To mitigate such a loss, as a final step, the \emph{Mixed Model} undergoes fine-tuning once again on the data from the available context $\Dai$ (line 5).
+The pruned weights are then replaced by the corresponding weights from the generic model $\cM_{G}$ (line 4) to restore generalizability; this hybrid model is referred to as the \emph{`Mixed Model.'} This step can lead to model inconsistencies resulting in performance loss \citep{yadav2023tiesmerging, daheim2024model} for some users.
+To mitigate such a loss for the affected users, as a final step, the \emph{Mixed Model} undergoes fine-tuning once again on the data from the available context $\Dai$ (line 5).
 The detailed explanation of each of these steps is as follows: